 Ultrasounds are one of the most integral parts of the decision-making process when it comes to an unplanned pregnancy.
 If you are uncertain about which choice to make regarding your unplanned pregnancy, we recommend you have a free limited ultrasound to answer questions about your potential pregnancy.

-A fetal ultrasound is an imaging technique that uses sound waves to produce images of a fetus in the uterus.
+Fetal ultrasound is an imaging technique that uses sound waves to produce images of a fetus in the uterus.
 The fetal ultrasound is usually done during the first trimester to confirm the pregnancy and estimate how long you’ve been pregnant.

 The first question is am I pregnant?
 The pregnancy test will only give you limited information and will not answer these questions, but the ultrasound will give you the information you need to explore the risks and benefits of your options.